An Algorithmic Meta-Theorem for Graph Modification to Planarity and FOL

-\paragraph{Formulas.} In this paper we deal with logic formulas on graphs.
+\paragraph{First-order and monadic second-order logic on graphs.} In this paper we deal with logic formulas on graphs.
 In particular we deal with formulas of first-order logic (FOL) and monadic second-order logic (MSOL).
 The syntax of FOL-formulas includes the logical connectives $\vee, \wedge, \neg$, a set of variables for vertices, the quantifiers $\forall, \exists$ that are applied to these variables, the predicate $u\sim v$, where $u$ and $v$ are vertex variables and whose interpretation is that $u$ and $v$ are adjacent, and the equality of variables representing vertices.
 A MSOL-formula, in addition to the variables for vertices of FOL-formulas, may also contain variables for subsets of vertices or subsets of edges.
-The syntax of MSOL-formulas is obtained after enhancing the syntax of FOL-formulas so to further allow quantification on subsets of vertices or subsets of edges and introduce the predicates $v\in S$ (resp. $e\in F$) whose interpretation is that the vertex $v$ belongs in the vertex set $S$ (resp. the edge $e$ belongs in the edge set $F$).
+The syntax of MSOL-formulas is obtained by enhancing the syntax of FOL-formulas so to further allow quantification on subsets of vertices or subsets of edges and introducing the predicates $v\in S$ (resp. $e\in F$) whose interpretation is that the vertex $v$ belongs in the vertex set $S$ (resp. the edge $e$ belongs in the edge set $F$).